 - facilitate multi-stakeholder dialogue and partnerships

-GAN Membership is at a CEO-level with Board Members including: The Adecco Group (Chair), Ericsson, Hilton Worldwide, Huawei Technologies Co.
-Ltd., IBM, Samsung Electronics, Telefónica and UBS.
-Regular Members include: Astra International, Gi Group, Nestlé, Randstad Holding and The MasterCard Foundation.
-Four GAN National Networks (GNNs) have been launched in Turkey, Indonesia, Spain and Argentina.
+GAN Membership is at a CEO-level with Board Members including: The Adecco Group (Chair), ABB, Accenture, Fundación Telefónica, IBM, J.P.
+Morgan, Microsoft, and UBS.
+Regular Members include: Astra International, JobzMall, Nestlé, Randstad, and Mastercard Foundation.
+As of 2018, ten GAN National Networks (GNNs) have been launched in Turkey, Indonesia, Spain, Argentina, Colombia, Mexico, Malawi, Tanzania, France and Costa Rica.
 These GNNs are the in-country platforms which allow the GAN to achieve concrete results.
 The GNNs’ essential role is to quantify commitments and root the GAN concepts within the national context – catering to the distinct economic, cultural and institutional needs present at the national and local level.
 Through the GNNs, led by employers’ federations, a coalition of over 100 companies have committed, sparking the impetus for a global movement towards promoting work-readiness programs for youth.